 MVP's Medical Necessity Criteria for mental health consists of InterQual and Clinical Criteria guidelines provided by New York State (for ACT, PROS, Adult HCBS, Children's HCBS and CFTSS).
-In 2021, MVP created new medical necessity criteria for Applied Behavioral Analysis (ABA) services.
-For NY Members receiving substance use services, MVP uses the most current version of the New York State Office of Addiction and Services Support ("OASAS") Level of Care for Alcohol and Drug Treatment Referral (LOCADTR) for Medicaid, HARP, Commercial, CHP and Essential Plan Members for all levels of care when treatment is provided within New York state.
-For all other lines of business and when treatment is provided outside of New York state, InterQual criteria is utilized for substance use.
+In 2021, MVP created new Medical Necessity Criteria for Applied Behavior Analysis (ABA) services and Transcranial Magnetic Stimulations (TMS).
+For NY Members receiving substance use services, MVP applies the current version of the New York State Office of Addiction Services and Support ("OASAS") Level of Care for Alcohol and Drug Treatment Referral (LOCADTR) for Medicaid, HARP, Commercial, CHP and Essential Plan Members for all levels of care when treatment is provided within New York State.
+For all other lines of business and when treatment is provided outside of New York State, InterQual criteria is utilized for substance use services.

-For ASO and fully insured plans, MVP provides, subject to medical necessity, unlimited benefits for inpatient and outpatient Behavioral Health care, as well as for residential treatment for Behavioral Health conditions, except for family counseling services, which may be capped at 20 visits per year.
+For ASO and fully insured plans, MVP provides unlimited benefits, subject to medical necessity, for inpatient and outpatient Behavioral Health services, as well as for residential treatment for Behavioral Health conditions, except for family counseling services, which may be limited to 20 visits per calendar year.

-For Medicare plans, MVP provides, subject to medical necessity inpatient and outpatient behavioral health care services.
+For Medicare plans, MVP provides inpatient and outpatient behavioral health care services, subject to medical necesity.
 There are some limits to inpatient mental health care based on place of service.
 There is a 190-day lifetime limit of inpatient services in a psychiatric hospital.
 The 190-day limit does not apply to inpatient mental health services provided in a psychiatric unit of a general hospital.
-Otherwise all inpatient and outpatient services are unlimited days.
+With the exception of these restrictions, all inpatient and outpatient services are unlimited days.
 The Medicare portfolio does not provide coverage for residential behavioral health services.

-The criteria for Medical Necessity determinations made by MVP regarding behavioral health benefits are made available: (i) on a website accessible by MVP Participating Providers; and (ii) upon request, to any current or potential participant, beneficiary, or contracting provider.
+The criteria for Medical Necessity determinations made by MVP regarding behavioral health benefits are available: (i) on a website accessible by MVP Participating Providers; and (ii) upon request, to any current or potential participant, beneficiary, or contracting provider.